-In stark contrast with neighbouring Georgia, the big chains like Starbucks, Hard Rock Cafe, are all here and appear to be doing great business.
+In stark contrast to neighboring Georgia, the big chains like Starbucks and Hard Rock Cafe, are all here and appear to be doing great business.

 Expat workers I met on the plane told me that despite Baku being a good place to live, life there can be a bit boring.
 “Once you’ve eaten in the best restaurants a few times, it starts to get monotonous “, a British expat told me.
-He also said that while the countryside was beautiful he rarely visited.
-He bought a house in Georgia so he could live in Tbilisi part of time purely for the convenience of taking over for some culture and spice in his life.
+He also said that while the countryside was beautiful, he rarely visited.
+He bought a house in Georgia so he could live in Tbilisi for part of the time purely for the convenience of getting some culture and spice in his life.

 There’s also a distinct smell of burning oil.
 At least I think that’s what it is.
 The smell reminds me of the Greek ferries.
 An unpleasant smell that nonetheless evokes memories of good times spent around the Greek islands.

 Where to stay